microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 ## Block-scoping

-When a variable is declared using `let`, it uses what some call *lexical-scoping* or *block-scoping*.
+When a variable is declared using `let`, it uses *lexical scope*.
-Unlike variables declared with `var` whose scopes leak out to their containing function, block-scoped variables are not visible outside of their nearest containing block or `for`-loop.
+Unlike `var` whose variables leak out to their containing function, lexically-scoped variables are not visible outside of their nearest containing block or `for`-loop.

 ```ts
 function f(input: boolean) {